-Sony’s Remote Camera Control application allows you to control your Sony A7/A7R/A7S and to record images to your computer via the micro USB cable supplied with your camera.
+Sony’s Remote Camera Control application allows you to control your Sony a7, a7R or a7S and to record images to your computer via the micro USB cable supplied with your camera.
 You can also use it to change camera settings from your computer, or perform interval-timed shooting.

 1. Set your camera’s USB Connection to PC Remote Mode

 3. Plug the other end of the cable into your computer’s USB port.
-Because the cable that comes with the camera is very short, I extend the range using a TetherPro USB 3 SuperSpeed active extension cable
+The USB cable that comes with the camera is very short, but you can extend the range using a TetherPro USB 3 SuperSpeed active extension cable

 Turn on Auto Import in Lightroom: File > Auto Import > Enable Auto Import

 Set the Auto Import Settings to select the import location: File > Auto Import > Auto Import Settings

 Since I’ve got big feet and all the grace of a mule, I love the High-Visibility Orange TetherPro USB 3.0 SuperSpeed Active Extension Cables.
 The highly visible orange will help keep you from tripping over the cable and tearing down the set.